12 BEST COSTA RICA WATERFALLS – The Ultimate Guide

 Read in our complete guide everything about the La Paz waterfalls

-Centrally located on less than a one hour drive north from San Jose airport, the La Paz waterfall garden can be the first destination during your Costa Rica vacation.
-But the eco park could also be a great day trip from the central valley region.
+Centrally located less than a one-hour drive north of San Jose airport, the La Paz waterfall garden can be the first destination during your Costa Rica vacation.
+But the eco-park could also be a great day trip from the Central Valley region.
 San Jose is 46 km away, Heredia 35 km and Alajuela 32 km.
-La Paz waterfall gardens nature park is easy to find on Google Maps and the road is well maintained.
-It is a scenic drive through the country side along green pastures, mountain views and local farmers.
+La Paz waterfall gardens nature park is easy to find on Google Maps and the road is well-maintained.
+It is a scenic drive through the countryside along green pastures, mountain views and local farmers.
 The entrance of the nature park is directly located next to the road where you can park and find the entrance to the ticket office.
-The entrance fee for tourists is for adults $48 + tax, and for 03 – 12 years $32 + tax.

 Nauyaca waterfalls

 Some of the most famous waterfalls in Costa Rica are the Nauyaca waterfalls.
-Within the rainforest of Costa Rica’s south west coast are these two tier falls located.
-The upper falls are a 45 meters free fall and the lower falls a 20 meters high waterfall that flows in steps down the rocks into a pool.
+Within the rainforest of Costa Rica’s southwest coast are these two-tier falls located.
+The upper falls are a 45-meter free fall and the lower falls are a 20-meter-high waterfall that flows in steps down the rocks into a pool.
 The Nauyaca Waterfalls are one of the most popular Costa Rica waterfalls you can swim in as the pool is about 6 meters deep.
 A beautiful experience with all the green jungle around you.

-There are different ways to get to the falls and best is to make a reservation beforehand.
-The Nauyaca waterfalls are about 4 kilometres away from the entrance office deep into the jungle located.
-So you can either choose to go hiking to the falls, take a 4×4 truck or book a horseback riding tour.
+There are different ways to get to the falls, either by foot, truck or horseback.
+If you choose one of the two last mentioned, it is best to make a reservation beforehand.
+The Nauyaca waterfalls are about 4 kilometers away from the entrance office deep into the jungle located.
+Hiking to the falls is a great experience, but you can also take a 4×4 truck or book a horseback riding tour.
 The entrance fee depends on which tour you choose.
-The standard entrance ticket is $10 per person, booking a pick up and drop off in the 4×4 is $32 per person and the horse back riding tour is $80 per person.
+The standard entrance ticket is $10 per person, booking a pickup and drop off in the 4×4 is $32 per person and the horseback riding tour is $80 per person.

 Read in our complete guide everything about the Nauyaca waterfalls